RMoran98/pawsome-pudding/README.md

 - The submit button redirects the user to the Thanks page.
 - The Thanks page will redirect the user back to the Home page.
 - Images display as expected.
+- The background and font color of the links change on hover.
+- The button changes background color, font color, and border style on hover.

 ### Responsiveness
 - The viewing experience on different screens has been tested and is as follows: